mohsinalimat/ContainerScrollViewController/README.md

         containerScrollViewEmbedder.prepare(for: segue, sender: sender)
     }

-    // Note: Only required in apps that support device orientation changes. override func viewWillTransition(to size: CGSize,
+    // Note: This is only required in apps that support device orientation changes. override func viewWillTransition(to size: CGSize,
             with coordinator: UIViewControllerTransitionCoordinator) {
         super.viewWillTransition(to: size, with: coordinator)